Read Smith’s plans for the fall 2021 semester.

 Creating Name Tags

 Use bold, sans serif fonts in a large type size so that name tags can be read from at least 12 feet away.
 Name tags with the Smith College logo are $0.40 per sheet (6 tags per sheet) and can be ordered through College Relations.
-Contact Pat Wheeler (ext.
+Contact the College Relations office (ext.
 2172) with the number of sheets required, the campus address of the requester, the date needed and your department account number.

-External organizations can rent most Smith College facilities (excluding the Field House and Poetry Center) for fundraising events, subject to rental, service and administrative fees and insurance requirements.
+External organizations can rent most Smith College facilities (excluding the Field House and the Poetry Center during the academic year) for fundraising events, subject to rental, service and administrative fees and insurance requirements.
 All such events must be cleared through the Events Management Office.
-Permission to use Smith facilities does not imply any endorsement of an event or organization; if an organization seeks official Smith participation in an event, the EMO must coordinate and approve requests with senior representatives of the college.
+Permission to use Smith facilities does not imply any endorsement of an event or organization; if an organization seeks Smith's endorsement of an event, the EMO must coordinate and approve requests with senior representatives of the college.